tomludlow2/octopus/README.md

 - `test_match_tariff.js` will attempt to automate this, but is contingent on using only direct debit easy tariffs and will simply output a SUCCESS or ERROR for each tariff.

 - Once you have updated these three values, you are ready to go.

+## Rounding
+- Octopus state:
+"Electricity consumption data is returned to the nearest 0.001kwh.
+For billing, consumption is rounded to the nearest 0.01kwh before multiplying by the price.
+The rounding method used is rounding half to even, where numbers ending in 5 are rounded up or down, towards the nearest even hundredth decimal place.
+As a result, 0.015 would be rounded up to 0.02, while 0.025 is rounded down to 0.02."
+- However this doesn't seem to quite match up exactly to the "Estimated price" column on the octopus data

+- The best approximation I can make to the "Estimated Cost" column from the Octopus CSV data is to round to 2 degrees of precision and then approximate costs.
+Remember that Octopus use EXCLUDING VAT on their data set csv not including VAT to change the commented line in `test_process_price.js` if comparing.

+- This method approximates to within 1% on average of 1 penny in cost, so that's probably as good as one can acquire